Skip to main content

 Summary

 This dataset provides Level 2 Solar-Induced Fluorescence (SIF) of Chlorophyll estimates derived from the Global Ozone Monitoring Experiment (GOME) instrument on the European Space Agency's (ESA's) European Remote-Sensing 2 (ERS-2) satellite.
 Each file contains daily raw and bias-adjusted solar-induced fluorescence on an orbital basis (land pixels only), at a resolution of 40 km x 320 km, along with quality control information and ancillary data.
-Data is provided for the period from 19950701 to 20030622.
+Data is provided for the period from 1995-07-01 to 2003-06-22.
 The GOME SIF product is inherently noisy due to low signal levels and has undergone only a limited amount of validation.
+This dataset includes both Version 1 and Version 2 files.
+Version 2 includes new fields such as SIF uncertainties, longitude-latitude corners, and data coverage over ocean.
+In addition, the SIF bias adjustment differs between Versions 1 and 2.
+The data are provided in NetCDF format.

-Figure 1: Solar-Induced Fluorescence derived along ERS2 GOME orbital tracks on 1 July 1995.
+Figure 1: Solar-induced fluorescence (SIF) derived along ERS2 GOME orbital tracks on 1 June 1998.

 Citation